 Gender is another important factor in determining BMR.
 On average, men tend to have a higher BMR than women due to differences in body composition.
 Men generally have a higher percentage of lean muscle mass, which requires more energy to maintain compared to fat tissue.

-See also How many calories a day in order to lose weight
+See also How many calories in 500ml of water

 Body composition, which refers to the ratio of lean muscle mass to fat mass, also influences BMR.
 Lean muscle tissue is metabolically active and requires more energy to function compared to fat tissue.
 Therefore, individuals with a higher percentage of muscle mass generally have a higher BMR.